NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 // The information for the selected operative is displayed below the game board.
 A user can select the action they have performed / want to perform on the right hand side.

-// The GUI will be built in _PyQt_ @pyqt which is a python wrapper for the _Qt_ framework.
+// The GUI will be built in _PyQt_ @pyqt which is a Python wrapper for the _Qt_ framework.
 One potential stretch goal is for the GUI and the detection system to be separate entities.
 For example, the detection system should be able to detect and track pieces without input needed from the virtual game board i.e. which model is selected.
 This would allow for other detection systems to be swapped out in the future or for other applications to be developed using the detection system.

 = Implementation